alemiherbert/jenga-equipment-rental/README.md

 - Alemi Herbert <alemiherbert@gmail.com>

 ## Motivation
-To get my hands as dirty as possible with the code.
+To get my hands as dirty as possible with code -- only utilising unopinionated libraries that will allow me to write as much code as possible.

 ## Installation
 ### Clone the app repo